Click here to return to Internship Information

 Information Sheet for Intern Supervisors

-Bradley University and the Department of Political Science are committed to providing a wide range of educational opportunities to its students.
-The Internship in Political Science allows students to gain real world experience in an area of substantive interest to the student.
-An internship helps the student to make wise career choices and enhances the breadth and depth of the training in political science that Bradley University can provide.
+The political Science Department at Bradley University would like to thank you for offering an internship for our students.
+Internships are an increasingly important part of the learning experience for Bradley students.
+Internships allow students to gain real world experience, make networking contacts for the future, make wise career choices, and enhances the breadth and depth of their education.
 Your willingness to assist developing young scholars by supervising them in an internship is essential to this process.
-I'm Dr. Craig Curtis, Assistant Professor of Political Science, and I serve as Internship Coordinator.
+I'm Dr. Craig Curtis, Professor of Political Science, and I serve as Internship Coordinator for our program.
 For your contribution to our program I thank you.

 Your job is relatively easy.
 All I ask is that you do three things.
 First, and most important, you have to supervise the student.
 I want our interns to experience "real life" in the "real world."
 I ask that you assign them challenging tasks and tap the great potential inherent in their youthful enthusiasm.
 Our interns are expected to complete approximately 70 contact hours in your organization for each hour of academic credit they receive for Political Science 480.
-Second, I ask that you provide, for our records, a brief (one-page) letter on official letterhead which confirms that the student is working on an internship in your organization and which sets out, in general terms, the types of tasks which you plan to assign the student.
+Second, I ask that you provide, for our records, a brief communication with me which confirms that the student is working on an internship in your organization and which sets out, in general terms, the types of tasks which you plan to assign the student.
+This can be accomplished via e-mail.
 Third, I ask that you evaluate the intern.
-I will provide you with two copies of our basic evaluation form.
+You can use our basic evaluation form, if you choose, or use any format with which you feel comfortable.
 Please fill one out about halfway through the internship and the other at the end of the intern's time with you.
-Please send them to the address at the bottom of the form.
+You can send these to me via e-mail if you wish, or you can use snail mail and send them to the address at the bottom of the form.